-DETENTIONS: 3-5
+DETENTIONS: Grades 3-5

-The elementary detention monitor will collect elementary students who are required to attend an after-school detention from their classroom at the end of the school day.
-The detention will last until 3:45.
-Students are to bring homework to detention.
-If a student does not have homework, they are to bring necessary textbooks or workbooks to study.
-If a student is in school on the day of the scheduled detention but does not attend the detention, they may receive a one-day, out-of-school suspension.
+Elementary students who have been assigned a detention will be escorted to detention by their homeroom teacher.
+Students will be required to complete a behavior reflection assignment.
+Once this reflection has been completed, students will complete supplemental written work assigned by the detention monitor.
+No electronic devices will be used during detention.
+If a student is in school on the day of the scheduled detention but does not attend the detention; they may receive a one-day, out-of-school suspension.
 If the student is absent from school on the day of detention, they will be assigned to attend the next detention.
-If a student misses school on the day of detention twice in a school year, the third time they miss they mut have a doctor's note or they may receive a one-day, out-of-school suspension.
+If a student misses school on the day of detention twice in a school year, the third time they miss they must have a doctor's note or they may receive a one-day-suspension.
+Elementary detention will last until 4:00.
+Parents are responsible for providing transportation at the end of detention.